warrenli0/cse15l-lab-reports/index.md

 lecture1
 [user@sahara ~]$
 ```
 The output is all the subdirectories and files in the current directory.
-This is not an error.
+This is not an error. <br>

 2. With a path to a directory as an argument:
 ```